joypreetsinghbhullar/redisnotbluedev.github.io/README.md

 # website
 hello this is a readme

+---

+## Logo Jump v2.0.6
+  - whoopsie
+  - Forgot to disable gravity on the windmills

 ## Logo Jump v2.0.5
   - Added alpha support for skins
   - Made the default skin green instead of black